How to check for overlapping intervals DRAFT

 Case 4: other is below self

 This is quite easy, the other box can be to the left, right, above, or below.
-It if it is to the left, it does not matter how much (or at all) the box overlaps in the vertical direction.
+If it is to the left, it does not matter how much (or at all) the box overlaps in the vertical direction.
 Translating this into straightforward code as before.

 Conclusion